theforeman/theforeman.org/_posts/2020-06-30-not-only-the-code-benefits-from-the-open-source-community.md

 4. Add notes for items that require an additional explanation for Foreman users, for example, that some procedures work only with the Katello plug-in installed.
 5. The writing team collaborated with the wider community to make the Installation guide work for Debian.
 You can view the result in [Installing Foreman on Debian/Ubuntu](http://docs.theforeman.org/guides/build/doc-Installing_Server_on_Debian/index-foreman-deb.html).

 The vast majority of guides are now [available](http://docs.theforeman.org/web/) in the upstream, but there is still work to be done to consolidate Foreman manuals and ensure that the documentation provides the best possible experience both upstream and downstream.
-Although the work is still in progress, Foreman community users have provided feedback, for example:
+Although the work is still in progress, Foreman community users have provided feedback, for example in [Problem with Foreman 2.1rc2 with Remote Execution on CentOS 8](https://community.theforeman.org/t/problem-with-foreman-2-1rc2-with-remote-execution-on-centos-8/19084/33):

-“The guides on these pages greatly assisted in my understanding of the system…The “Provisioning Guide” was well written, and showed off the [very cool IMHO] hammer(1) CLI interface.” in [Problem with Foreman 2.1rc2 with Remote Execution on CentOS 8](https://community.theforeman.org/t/problem-with-foreman-2-1rc2-with-remote-execution-on-centos-8/19084/33).
+> “The guides on these pages greatly assisted in my understanding of the system…The “Provisioning Guide” was well written, and showed off the [very cool IMHO] hammer(1) CLI interface.”

 From a Foreman perspective, we believe that the new Foreman documentation solves some of the problems around lack of focus on user scenarios of the traditional Foreman manuals and implements a better user experience.
 As the writing team is moving upstream, this also ensures that future content is reviewed by technical writers and therefore has a higher quality.